 2. Grassmarket & Old Town Area

-Just to the south of the Royal Mile, you’ll come across the historic Grassmarket area.
+Just to the south of the Royal Mile, you’ll come to the historic Grassmarket area.
 Cafe and pub tables line the cobbled market square.
 While we were there, Scottish tunes from one of the local kilt shops jollied the air, creating the perfect accompaniment to walking in Edinburgh.

 Unsurprisingly, a couple of the pubs here claim to be haunted.
 The White Hart Inn which dates back to 1516, is the oldest pub in Edinburgh and claims it is also the most haunted.